KatarinaSiggelkow/pennchildlanglab.github.io/_posts/preprints/2020-12-02-preprint-inconinput.md

 ---
-title:  "Austin, Schuler, Furlong, & Newport (under review) Learning a language from inconsistent input: Regularization in child and adult learners | Preprint"
+title:  "Austin, Schuler, Furlong, & Newport (under review) Learning a language from inconsistent input: Regularization in child and adult learners"
 mathjax: true
 layout: post
 author: katie
-categories: preprint
+category: Preprint
 ---

 Today we shared a new preprint on [Learning a language from inconsistent input: Regularization in child and adults learners](https://psyarxiv.com/kgz9x).
 This is work with Alison Austin, Sarah Furlong, and Elissa Newport.